sfomuseum/VaporProtomapsiOS/README.md

 # VaporProtomapsiOS

-Experimental iOS application demonstrating how to serve Protomaps tile databases in a [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview)-based web application from a Vapor-based server running in the background.
+Experimental iOS application demonstrating how to render and display local Protomaps map tiles in a [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview)-based web application, served from a separate [Vapor](https://vapor.codes)-based web server running in the background.

 ## Description